 There’s a more extreme dietary option to consider …

 This is a completely experimental treatment.
-However, like an anti-inflammatory diet (AKA “healthy”), it has a non-crazy rationale, and it’s safe and inexpensive to dabble in.
+However, like a standard anti-inflammatory diet (AKA “healthy”), it has a non-crazy rationale, and it’s safe and inexpensive to dabble in.
 As long as you don’t get extreme, the worst case scenario is putting up with a fussy and unpleasant change in eating habits.
 Nevertheless, I am obliged to suggest that you run this by your physician and/or a nutritionist.

 Fasting is another option, but it might work (and perhaps simply because it includes a ketogensis), but it’s harder and less safe — so I’m less inclined to actually recommend it.
 But if you are keen on the idea fasting for whatever reason, it’s another possibility to consider.

 Many patients crave massage therapy for this condition.
-In the best case scenario, a surprising amount of the discomfort of frozen shoulder is just a symptom that can be treated by massage.
+In the best case scenario, the discomfort of frozen shoulder may just be a symptom that can be treated by massage.
 At least a little, at least temporarily.
 And we should never knock a little symptom relief.

 But massage might have more profound relevance to frozen shoulder.
 As discussed earlier in the tutorial, some shoulders may be more functionally than literally frozen, and this is more likely in chronic cases.
 If true, then massage may could theoretically treat the root of the problem.
 If it works, here’s how it might work …

 The stimulation of massage, probably combined with slow passive movements, might encourage and reassure the nervous system that it’s okay to move the shoulder again, such that it can reconsider the shoulder “lockdown” policy it may be entrenched in.
 Any reduction of neurological inhibition would create an opportunity for more movement, but that window opportunity might be narrow, especially at first.
 If there’s any increase in range of motion following massage, that’s a great sign that should be exploited by gently exploring the improved ROM as much as possible for as long as it lasts.